Pie chart | Urbi Pro | Urbi Documentation

 Values in percentage Shows the values of the aggregation attribute as a percentage.

-Show empty ranges For numeric grouping attributes only.
-Shows on the graph the ranges of values without data.
+Show empty ranges Shows on the chart the ranges of values without data.